kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 ### Q108
 The following viruses are NOT known to be _carcinogenic_:

-	A. Epstein–Barr virus - F
+	A. Epstein–Barr virus
-	B. Hepatitis B - F
+	B. Hepatitis B
-	C. Human immunodeficiency virus (HIV) - F
+	C. Human immunodeficiency virus (HIV)
 	D. Hepatitis A
-	E. Human papilloma virus (HPV) - F
+	E. Human papilloma virus (HPV)

 #### Answer: D. Hepatitis A - TRUE
-- Epstein–Barr virus is linked to B-cell lymphoma, Hodgkin’s lymphoma and nasopharyngeal carcinoma
+- Epstein–Barr virus (EBV) is linked to
+	- B-cell lymphoma
+	- Hodgkin’s lymphoma
+	- nasopharyngeal carcinoma
-- Hepatitis B and C are linked to hepatocellular carcinoma (HCC), but no link has been shown to Hepatitis A
+- Hepatitis B and C are linked to hepatocellular carcinoma (HCC)
+	- link has been shown to Hepatitis A
-- HIV is linked to leukaemia, lymphoma and Kaposi's sarcoma
+- Human Immunodeficiency Virus (HIV) is linked to
+	- leukaemia
+	- lymphoma
+	- Kaposi's sarcoma
 - HPV is linked to cervical cancer

 ### Q109